zahedhosseini/WordPress-with-Docker/wordpress/ReadMe.txt

 # I hope you enjoy it!
 # Linkedin|Github: @ZahedHosseini

-# You should to copy your fresh WordPress files in './wordpress' directory.
+# You should to copy your WordPress files in './wordpress' directory.

 # Docker Commands:
-# For first one to pull images : docker compose up -d --build
+# Pull images : docker compose up -d --build
-# For restart and Build Containers : docker compose up -d
+# Restart and Build Containers : docker compose up -d
-# For see witch Containers are running : docker compose ps
+# Witch Containers are running : docker compose ps
 .....................................................................................
 .....................................................................................
 .....................................................................................